Rules, practice tests, and more information on preparing for the competition can be found on the CEE Website.

 The EconChallenge, presented by EconomicsWisconsin, starts with individual micro and macro tests.
 Then, each team takes a group exam on international economics/current events.
 After lunch, all teams participate in the Super Quiz.
 The day concludes with the top two teams in each division going head-to-head in the Quiz Bowl.

 Statewide winners can participate in the National Semifinals at their own school on.
-The top four teams in the semifinals will qualify for an all-expenses paid trip to New York City to compete in the National Finals sponsored by the Council for Economic Education!
+The top four teams in the semifinals will qualify for a trip to New York City to compete in the National Finals sponsored by the Council for Economic Education!

 More information can be found on the CEE Webiste.